Janet E. Tobitt

-Janet Evelyn Tobitt (24 March 1898, in Reading, UK – 19 February 1984, in New York, USA), also known as Toby, was a British-American author, editor, publisher, music director, collector of folk songs and dances, playwright, teacher, Girl Guide and Girl Scout leader and shepherd's pipe player.
+Janet Tobitt (24 March 1898 – 19 February 1984), also known as Toby, was a British-American author, editor, publisher, music director, collector of folk songs and dances, playwright, teacher, Girl Guide and Girl Scout leader and shepherd's pipe player.

 Family and education

-Janet E. Tobitt was born in Reading, Berkshire.
+Janet Evelyn Tobitt was born in Reading, Berkshire, UK.
 She was the first child of Percy Wesley Tobitt, a commercial traveller for Anglo American Oil Co. and Janet Tobitt, née Day.
 She had family in Ohio and Kentucky.
 She attended St. Joseph's High School in Reading.
 She received an LLA (Lady Literate in Arts) diploma from the University of St Andrews in 1922 and graduated from King's College London with a B.A.
 Pass in 1923.
-From 1923 – 1924 she studied at the Sorbonne, and then privately in Switzerland.
+From 1923 to 1924, she studied at the Sorbonne, and then privately in Switzerland.

-England: 1924 – 1929
+England: 1924–1929

 Upon completion of her studies, Tobitt's principal employment was as a teacher in various schools in England and on the continent and as a music educator.
 She spent one year on the staff of The Times.
 Tobitt was a leader with 1st Hurst Green Girl Guides and was also a Brown Owl in East Sussex.
 She served as Assistant Camp Director and spent six months as Assistant Island Commissioner in Malta.
 Through these roles, she discovered that folk songs and dances were well suited to the needs of youth groups, and began collecting them whilst travelling in Europe.
 She was a member of London's Royal Choral Society and the Robertsbridge Minstrels.

-Between England and USA: 1930 – 1939
+Between England and USA: 1930–1939

 Tobitt travelled to America for the first time in October 1929 to work as a camp counselor and consultant for the Girl Scouts of the USA (GSUSA).

 From 1930 to 1931 she taught sports, accompanied school singing and lead the folk dance club and walking club at the Mary C. Wheeler School.
 She co-authored the first of 34 books, One Act Trips Abroad, with Alice M G White, a Scottish woman who she met at the school.
 They would go on to write four books together.

-In 1933 she taught the class A Survey of Folk Songs at The New School for Social Research in New York.
+In 1933, she taught the class A Survey of Folk Songs at The New School for Social Research in New York.